Visit Superga

 Within the Basilica di Superga is the mausoleum for the great and the good from the House of Savoy dating from the 18th and 19th century, and also a tribute to the victims of the aircrash in 1949 which killed the Turin football team; among others.

-The interior is also beautifully decorated.
-The splendid tombs are as fine as you would expect for kings and princes, with the lavish interior featuring great areas of decorative marble surfaces, ornate furnishings and statuary.
-The stately apartments are slightly less lavish, and have rather a lot of larger than life paintings of the great and the good but still provide an interesting insight into early 19th century life for the Italian nobles.
+The interior of the Basilica di Superga is beautifully decorated.
+The splendid tombs are as fine as you would expect for Kings and Princes with the lavish interior featuring great areas of decorative marble surfaces, ornate furnishings and statuary.

+The stately apartments are slightly less lavish and have rather a lot of larger than life paintings of the great and the good but still provide an interesting insight into early 19th century life for the Italian nobles.
 There is also a meticulously maintained 'cloisters' area around a pretty garden area, and the chance to see the decorated interior of the dome on Superga cathedral.

 Note: there is also a memorial at Superga in memory of an aircrash that took place here on the 4 May 1949 - the crash shook the italian nation, because almost all the members of the Turin football team of the time were killed in the crash.